Berlioz statue

 1844

-End August to mid October: Berlioz makes a trip to Nice (but does not visit La Côte)
+End August to mid October: Berlioz makes a trip to Nice (but he does not visit La Côte)

 1845